 - Webroom & Events

 Data & Analytics applications evolve and change to constantly match the needs of businesses and their users.
-We’re seeing a Data Revolution that’s shaping to be an unprecedented time in our industry, steering us to a new horizon of Data Warehousing.
+We’re currently seeing a Data Revolution that’s steering us toward a new horizon of Data Warehousing.

-A new way of perceiving a modern data architecture.
-The concept of a Data Mesh is to introduce a decentralized approach to a Data Platform.
-This approach toward data warehousing and management enables any part of the business to generate its data capabilities aligned to its needs.
+The concept of a Data Mesh is a new way of perceiving a modern data architecture by introducing a decentralized approach to a Data Platform.
+This approach toward data warehousing and management enables any part of the business to generate data capabilities that are well aligned to its individual needs.

-This solution defines data as products and assigns responsibilities to each team, but what does this offer in practice?
-It enables the elimination of bottlenecks typically found in centralized infrastructures.
-With this issue removed from the equation, data will always be readily available to those who need it—transforming the culture of silos in an organization and empowering teams from sales, marketing, IT, and so on to work with higher efficiency.
+This solution defines data as a product and assigns responsibilities to each team.
+In practice, it enables the elimination of bottlenecks typically found in centralized infrastructures.
+With this obstacle removed from the equation, data remains readily available to those who need it—transforming the culture of silos in organizations and empowering teams from sales, marketing, IT, and beyond to collaborate with greater efficiency.

-We've seen this concept take hold and transform the retail sector.
-Found in our Given Trends 2022 Insight pill, where a bottleneck leads to a new chunk of 70 percent of the company's data.
-Successful implementation of modern data architecture improved qualified data available and unlocked newfound possibilities for creating marketing campaigns.
-Insights that did not exist until they implemented a Data Mesh.
+We have seen this concept transform the retail sector in particular.
+Successful implementation of a modern data architecture can increase the available amount of qualified data and unlock newfound possibilities for creating targeted marketing campaigns - insights that did not exist until a Data Mesh was implemented.

-A relatively new way of unlocking value from already possessed data.
-Data Fabric is an architecture that enables data access and sharing in a distributed environment: a private, public, on-premises, or multi-cloud system.
-The attractiveness of implementing a Data Fabric concept in a data-driven strategy is that it relies on rich metadata, automation processes, and AI to solve data quality issues and other components.
+Data Fabric is a relatively new way of unlocking value from data that is already in the organization’s hands.
+It is an architecture that enables data access and sharing in a distributed environment: private, public, on-premise, or multi-cloud systems.
+The value of implementing a Data Fabric concept in a data-driven strategy is that it relies on rich metadata, automation processes, and AI to solve data quality issues and other related challenges.

 This layer of scalable data and connection processes automates ingestion, selection, and integration by circumventing data silos.
 The "data fabric" continuously identifies and connects data from disparate applications, discovering unique and business-relevant relationships.
-This information enables more effective decision-making, providing value through rapid access and insight over traditional data management practices.
+These insights then enable more effective decision-making, providing value through rapid access and insight compared to traditional data management practices.

 Data Vault 2.0

-Calling back to our Data Trends for 2021, we've seen the idea of a Data Vault evolve exponentially over time.
-Originating from the cloud, and DataOps, an agile framework, the Data Vault is a collaborative configuration and management of technologies, processes, and data.
+The concept of Data Vaults has evolved exponentially over time.
+Originating from the cloud and DataOps, the Data Vault is an agile framework based on collaborative configuration and management of technologies, processes, and data.
 Adopting this modality for data warehousing should be considered in scenarios where there are many data sources with frequent additions and changes that need to be integrated into the data warehouse.
-Not only that, but it's also ideally suited for corporate reorganizations, acquisitions, and mergers.
+Data Vaults are also ideally suited for corporate reorganizations, acquisitions, and mergers.

-These current trends are what we consider to be the future of data warehousing.
-From Data Mesh to Data Fabric to the Data Vault 2.0, the acceleration of the Data & Analytics industry is continuing to evolve.
-These trends are based on the cloud's immense potential to provide quality answers to the continuous demands for innovation and flexibility in organizations.
+From Data Mesh to Data Fabric to Data Vault 2.0, the Data & Analytics industry continues to evolve at a rapid pace.
+These predicted trends are rooted in the cloud's potential to provide quality solutions for the continuous demands for innovation and flexibility in organizations.